St Luke's Hospital, Lowestoft

 One particular feature of the conversion was the use of the former hotel balconies as airing verandahs for convalescing patients.

 The hospital closed in around 1955.
+The building no longer exists.

 The Ancestry website has two collections of London workhouse records: